Market Pulse

 MFS CONSIDERATIONS

-- Given their low credit risk and favorable tax treatment, we think municipals could represent a great alternative to cash.
+- Given their low credit risk and favorable tax treatment, we think municipals could represent a great defensive asset for investors who want to focus on tax efficiency and downside protection.

 SECURITIZED (MBS)